awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-fs-self-ad.md

   +  Validated ability to write to the DNS hostname
   +  Validated ability to write to the service principal name

-   For more information about creating a service account with correct permissions, see [ Delegating Privileges to Your Amazon FSx Service Account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.
+   For more information about creating a service account with correct permissions, see [ Delegating privileges to your Amazon FSx service account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.

-## Amazon FSx can't connect to the Microsoft AD domain controllers because the service account provided can't join any more computers to the domain<a name="w157aac41c11b9c11"></a>
+## Amazon FSx can't connect to the Microsoft AD domain controllers because the service account provided can't join any more computers to the domain<a name="w213aac41c11b9c11"></a>

  Creating a file system joined to your self\-managed Active Directory fails with the following error message: